View Site Map

 New York Institute of Technology (NYIT) plans to redesign Introduction to Psychology, which enrolls ~835 students annually.
 The course is taught in a traditional lecture format by both full-time and adjunct faculty on the Manhattan and Old Westbury campuses.
 Approximately 17 sections, each meeting twice a week, are offered each year.

 The traditional course faces two academic problems.
 The first is a lack of consistency.
 All faculty use the same textbook, but teaching styles, course requirements and course content vary from section to section.
-Auburn plans to standardize course outcomes, objectives and requirements for all students.
+NYIT plans to standardize course outcomes, objectives and requirements for all students.
 The second problem is that the lecture format creates a passive learning environment in which there is only minimal student participation.
 Although the traditional format includes some interactive, online experiences, it does not sufficiently engage students.

 NYIT will redesign the course, using the Supplemental Model to create an active learning environment.
 NYIT will add online interactive labs and assignments that students will complete, either individually or in groups, prior to class.
 Students will also complete online tutorials and quizzes to be submitted for review by peer mentors and tutors when appropriate.
 Peer mentors will also lead review sessions, assist with small groups during class, help grade assignments and proctor exams.